 A Few Rotten Apples

-A few rotten Apples sometimes can spoil the bunch.
+A few rotten Apples can sometimes spoil the bunch.
 This is especially true when you consider a media that is proactively trying to form public opinion.
 That is, of course, unless those apples are removed from the bunch early on.
 If you want people to take you seriously, then you need to approach your business seriously.
-It is estimated that there are some 20,000 to 60,000 militia members nation-wide.
+It is estimated that there are some 20,000 to 60,000 militia members nationwide.
 Well, it only takes a few with bad publicity to ruin something great.

 Imagine you are a business owner and you have a staff of 12.
 A couple of your workers do not do their jobs or fantasize about something different than what you have going on.
 What should you do with these workers?